DocBohn/CowPi_documentation/docs/source/construction/nano/mk1bcd-modification/modification.rst

 ..
 IMPORTANT::
-    If you previously installed the CowPi library version 0.4.1 or earlier (*i.e.*, Spring 2023 or earlier) then you will need to manually uninstall the library and re-\ :doc:`../microcontroller/libraries-mk1f`.
+    If you previously installed the CowPi library version 0.4.1 or earlier (*i.e.*, Spring 2023 or earlier) then you will need to :ref:`uninstallOldLibrary` and re-\ :doc:`../microcontroller/libraries-mk1f`.

     CowPi (and CowPi_stdio) library versions 0.5.0 and later will automatically update.